athd33/MacGyver-Openclassroom/README.md

         git clone https://github.com/athd33/MacGyver-Openclassroom.git

-    2) Then, enter into the project with :
+    2) Then, enter into the project with this command :

         cd MacGyver-Openclassroom